bethsheets/palumbi_scripts/README.md

 	- `bash batch-blast-uniprot.sh <didnotfinish.fa>`

 ### 8c)Reciprocal BLAST

-- 	`makeblastdb -in file.fasta -dbtype nucl -out file.fasta –parse_seqids`
+	`makeblastdb -in file.fasta -dbtype nucl -out file.fasta –parse_seqids`
 - can do this to check overlap between your multiple Trinity alignments
 	- i.e., does heterozygosity cause issues in your alignments?

 ### 8d)Downloading a genome of interest to blast against
-- ex: Lottia giganteam
 - download cDNA files for blasting your nucleotides against real transcripts
-- `makeblastdb `

 ### 9)Parse XML blast files
 - Both the uniprot and nr batch scripts above output XML formatted results